JackDanna/FogentRoleplayTemplate/README.md

 #### Example

-Let's say a character a Combat Roll with a Uses Per Round of "Quick".
+Let's say a character's Uses Per Round for thier Combat Roll is "Quick".
 The governing Skill Dice Pool for said Combat Roll is 7d6.

 0 + ( 0.34 * 7 ) = 2.38